 This is why holding cash is a bad idea in the investment world.

-Future value of money can be thought in two ways:
+The future value of money can be thought of in two ways:

 Nominal Interest Rate

-If you deposit your money with a bank, the bank provides you an interest for your deposits.
-At the rate the bank provides you interest is called the Nominal Interest Rate.
+If you deposit your money with a bank, the bank provides you interest in your deposits.
+The rate, the bank provides your interest is called the Nominal Interest Rate.
 For example, if your bank provides 6% per year, then the nominal interest rate is 6%.